 When you're all done with that you should know all the kana fairly well, some better than others.
 I imagine there will be a few nagging "difficult" kana for you (it will depend on each individual which kana these are), but over time as you use hiragana and read more everything will get easier and easier.
 The whole point of this guide is to help you to get you reading, making it so you can use various other resources to continue your Japanese study.

 There's only one more section to complete.
 You're not really learning much that's new here, but you are going to learn how to combine different types of kana together to make some new sounds.
 Mainly, we're going to focus on what small ゃ, ゅ, and ょ can do to kana from the い row (that includes き, し, じ, に, etc).
-First let's take a quick look at the size difference.
-It's hard to see when they're not next to each other!
+In other words, what we are combining are these two elements:

 き + ゃ → KIYA → KYA

 じ + ょ → JIYO → JYO

 See how the "i" gets dropped and it just becomes one syllable of sound?
 Here's a list of them all: